Sequence Source Mode

 - The channel steps through the sequence.

-- (Optional) If this is not the first step in the sequence, the source unit waits for a Source trigger.
+- (Optional) If this step is not the first step in the sequence, the source unit waits for a Source trigger.

 - The source unit applies the voltage or current in the next sequence step.

-- (Optional) The measure unit takes a measurement and stores it in a buffer on the instrument.
+- (Optional) The measure unit takes a measurement and stores it in a buffer on the

-- If NI-DCPower Sequence Loop Count Is Finite is set to True, once the sequence runs the number of times specified by NI-DCPower Sequence Loop Count property, the operation is complete, and NI-DCPower generates the Sequence Engine Done event, as shown in the following figures.
-If NI-DCPower Sequence Loop Count Is Finite is set to False, the NI-DCPower Sequence Loop Count property is ignored, and the sequence returns to step 3a until it is aborted by calling the NI-DCPower Abort With Channels or by closing the session.
+- If you set the NI-DCPower Sequence Loop Count Is Finite to True, the sequence runs the number of times that is specified by the NI-DCPower Sequence Loop Count property.
+Once the sequence reaches the number, the operation is complete.
+NI-DCPower generates the Sequence Engine Done event, as illustrated in the following figures.

 The following figure illustrates a sequence under the following conditions: